-5. Fur nds and salary (Maximum 40)
+5. Fu nds and salary (Maximum 20)

 a.
 Evidence of funds (cash and investments)

 b.
 Evidence of salary and income

-Exp olanation

-(i) The Cayman Islands are looking for with funds to invest in property and bus
+Explanation

-(ii) The applicant must satisfy the Caymanian Status and Perman Residency Board that he has sufficient resources through income or investments to support himself and any dependence accompanying him.
-Ability to provide sufficient funds for his their healthcare, education, accommodation and maintenance is paramount importance for prospective long term residents.
+The applicant must satisfy the Caymanian Status and Permanent Residency Board that he has sufficient resources through income or investments to support himself and any dependants accompanying him.
+Ability to provide sufficient funds for his and their healthcare, education, accommodation and maintenance is of paramount importance for prospective long term residents.

-6. Cor ntribution to the Community (Maximum 20)

-For the p ourpose of example only

-a.
-Training and employment of Caymanians

-b.
-Participation in a youth programme

-c.
-Participation in a counselling or drug programme

-d.
-Participation in the rehabilitation, etc. of offenders

-e.
-Participation in a sports programme

-f.
-Participation in an arts programme

-g.
-Participation in a service club
+6. Con ntribution to the Community (Maximum 20) For the 1 purpose of example only a.
+Training and employment of Caymanians b.
+Assisting in a youth programme c.
+Assisting in a counselling or drug programme d.
+Assisting in the rehabilitation, etc. of offenders e.
+Participation/assisting in a sports programme f.
+Participation/assisting in an arts programme g.
+Participation/assisting in a service club

-h.
-Participation in a church or other local society.i.
+- h.
+Participation in a church or other local society.

+- i.
 Participation in a social club

+- j.
+Personal references

-- (i) An applicant's ability to settle and integrate successfully into the Cayman Islands is assessed by reference to such qualities as adaptability, motivation, involvement in the community and initiative. - (ii) Maximum points are awarded to an applicant volunteering to assist in drug programmes, rehabilitation of offenders, youth programmes, training and employment of Caymanians. - (iii) Participation in sports, arts, social, religious and service clubs is recognised to be of importance as well but is given fewer points.
+- (i) The extent to which the applicant has successfully settled and integrated into Caymanian society is assessed by reference to such qualities as adaptability, motivation, involvement in the community and initiative. - (ii) Persons who demonstrate an active involvement in the training and mentoring of Caymanians will be given higher points.

-7. History/Culture test (Maximum 20)
+7. History/Culture test

+(Maximum 20)

 Test Score

-75% or higher

-50% - 74%

-49% or lower
+One point shall be awarded to each question answered correctly.